himanshurajora/Journey-to-Engineering/README.md

 Thinking is a gift that humans have.
 Our current education system is not designed to make you think, it is designed to make you remember.
 But, the real learning is not about remembering, it is about understanding.
 Do you remember solving a math problem in your school days?
 You may have remembered the formula, but do you remember how you derived it?
 There is no problem in remembering the formula, but the problem arises when you never question how it was derived.
 Even if you don't derive it, just question it.
 And typically derivations are not that hard.

-I believe everyone is unique in their own way, not everyone can become an engineer, not everyone can become an artist, not everyone can become a doctor.
-But everyone can become a thinker.
-But whatever you become, you must be able to think and create rather than just doing what you learned.
+Let's break something.
+I believe everyone is unique in their own way, not everyone can become an engineer, not everyone can become an artist, not everyone can become a doctor but everyone can become a thinker.
+And whatever you become finally, you must be able to think critically in the area of your interest.
+We've seen an enormous amount of people in human history who caused reforms and re-evaluations but that number isn't quite a great percentage of people that exist on earth.
+Why is it that most of the people want to live an average life and why don't they just think and contribute.
+Although everyone contributes to human development no matter what they do, but here, contribution is proportional intellect and not merely just keep doing the same thing.
+If you've accepted that you are just going to live like all of the others than it is better just to stop reading this doc because it is not going to be sweet, soft and buttery.

+If a question arises from here, wether this doc is going to be slightly philosophical, you are absolutely right.

 ### Chapter 2 - Find Answers